harrisonlab/popgen/snp/gwas_case_control_pipeline.md

 done
 done
 ```
-EmxFe samples cluster together but keeping them in the analysis as we are so short for samples in this analysis.

 Now, filter select individuals from the analysis (here samples related above 90% level by IBS).
 ```
 for infile in ${input_file}.out_fix_min05_pheno ${input_file}_istraw35.out_fix_min05_pheno  ${input_file}_istraw90.out_fix_min05_pheno